baibhavrajput/Campus-Connect-App-Android-Kotlin/README.md

 # Campus Connect

 ## Description
-**CampusConnect** is an Android app which aims to bridge the gap betweens the students and the faculty and admins.
+**Campus Connect** is an Android app which aims to bridge the gap betweens the students and the faculty and admins.

 ### Features for students -
 - Students can see their attendance subject wise.